jojolilian/HandwrittenEqSolv/README.md

 evaluate_256_3CNNs.py-> model_3CNNs.py

+Since the testset of 2013&2014 are already added to the training set to increase the training data, so the evaluation runs only with 2016 testset.

 ### Ploting
 The results from the evaluating part contains all the statical counts of both sequence and token analysis.
 And by using these result we can show the result in plots and find out the problems in the model easier.